 - Applications Open: Now

-Ph.D. graduate students or postdocs from the nine participating institutions who are in the Mathematical, Physical and Computer Science and Engineering (MPCS&E) fields, belong to an underrepresented minority group (African American, Chicano/Latino, Native American/Alaskan Native or Pacific Islander) and are US citizens or Permanent Residents are eligible for NSF-AGEP funded visits.
+Ph.D. graduate students or postdocs from the nine participating institutions who are in the Mathematical, Physical, and Environmental Sciences and Engineering (MPESE) fields, belong to an underrepresented minority group (African American, Chicano/Latino, Native American/Alaskan Native or Pacific Islander) and are US citizens or Permanent Residents are eligible for NSF-AGEP funded visits.
 If you are a student or postdoc at one of the nine participating institutions but do not meet the other NSF-AGEP eligibility criteria and wish to participate, please contact your institution in the Research Exchange.

 Want to receive email updates for Research Exchange ?